-Mission Statement: The Education Pillar mission is to open and make available pathways to collaboration and assistance for any veteran or military family member in the pursuit of an education in the university system or technical colleges, and those looking for certifications, internships, and apprenticeships.
+Mission Statement: The Atlanta region is home to some 57 colleges and universities.
+The collective student enrollment at these institutions is 250,000, which ranks Atlanta at #7 in the USA.
+Veterans and their families are an increasingly large portion of student enrollment at these colleges and universities, and it is the mission of the VETLANTA Education Pillar to open and make available pathways to collaboration and assistance for any veteran or military family member in the pursuit of an education in the university system or technical colleges, and those looking for certifications, internships, and apprenticeships.

 Links to Resources:

 Military/Veteran Points of Contact for Technical Colleges/Schools: If you’re interested in pursuing a technical college education, start here to find contacts to help you on your journey.